scrabbletank/farhome-rules/rulesdoc.md

 #### Far Blessings
 *Requires 3 proficiency in Divine, 10th level*

 The spells _Guidance_, _Holy Protection_, _Enhance Ability_, _Shield of Faith_, and _Winds of Battle_ have +3 range.
-When cast at 1st level and above the effects of _Guidance_ and _Holy Protection_ last until the end of your next turn when triggered.
+When cast at 1st level and above the effects of _Guidance_ and _Holy Protection_ last until the start of your next turn when triggered.

 #### Wildfire
 *Requires 3 proficiency in Arcane, 9th Level*